-The JWIG implementation may be evaluated with respect to compile-time, analysistime, or runtime.
+The JWIG implementation may be evaluated with respect to compile-time, analysistime, or run-time.
 The compile-time performance is not an issue, since JWIG programs are simply piped through a JFlex desugarer and compiled using a standard Java compiler.
-The JWIG runtime performance is not particularly interesting, since we reuse the <bigwig> runtime system and the standard J2SE JVM.
-The runtime implementation of the XML values is quite mature.
-We have optimal runtime com-
+The JWIG runtime performance is not particularly interesting, since we reuse the bigwig> runtime system and the standard J2SE JVM.
+The critical component in our system is the extensive collection of static analyses that we perform on the generated class files.